ROC-HCI/SAPIEN/README.md

 python app.py
 ```

 The `main` branch contains `prerendered` version that runs on a single computer.
-For real-time rendering using Unreal Engine 5.2, please visit `real-time-render` branch.
+For real-time rendering using Unreal Engine 5.2 on a GPU, please visit `real-time-render` branch.

 ## Contributors:
 - [Masum Hasan](https://masumhasan.net/)